TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ### Power
-To keep the error subsystem consistently powered, it will use the power subsystem to connect to Vdd and GND.
+To keep the error subsystem consistently powered, it will use the pinouts from the main processor subsystem to connect to Vdd and GND.
 The requirements of the TS472 need 2.2 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 3.96 mW - 9.9 mW.
-It also has a shutdown/sleep mode, bringing the current draw to 1 µA.
-Connections can be made with soldered wire or a breadboard.
+Connections can be made with soldered wire.

-### Input (UPDATE)
+### Input
-The system will receive a single input from the omnidirectional electret microphone and amplify it with a variable gain of 0-40 dB in 10 dB increments.
+The system will receive a single input from the omnidirectional electret microphone and amplify it with a constant gain of 40 dB.
-According to the manufacturers of the CMC-2742PBJ-A electret microphone can operate within 100 Hz to 20 KHz and typically works with a 2 V bias voltage, which matches the bias voltage of the TS472.
+According to the manufacturers of the CMA-4544PF-W electret microphone can operate within 20 Hz to 20 KHz and typically works with a 2 V bias voltage, which matches the bias voltage of the TS472.

-### Output (UPDATE)
+### Output
-The CMC-2742PBJ-A microphone has a typical sensitivity of -42 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
+The CMA-4544PF-W microphone has a typical sensitivity of -42 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
 The typical voltage output would be found with the equation: $$20 log(x) = -42$$ where x equates to 7.97 mV.
 The minimum and maximum sensitivities are -45 dB and -39 dB which equate to 5.62 mV and 11.2 mV respectively.
 Using the maximum gain of 40 dB that the TS472 can achieve, we can expect the outputs to be within 0.562 V and 0.112 V. This will be put into the left side of the STEREO_IN defined in the main processor.

+### Speed
+According to the TS452 datasheet, the transient response of the component is 20 µs.
+The slew rate of the OPA2863-Q op-amp is 105 V/µs, which adds about 10 µs to its response, making the total delay from input to output 30 µs, below the 0.2 ms constraint.

 ## BOM
 | DEVICE                                               | Quantity | Price Per Unit | Total Price |